KDE Software Compilation 4: KDE 4.1

 KDE 4.1 showing Kickoff and Folder View.

 KDE 4.1 was released on 29 July 2008.
 KDE 4.1 includes a shared emoticon theming system which is used in PIM and Kopete, and DXS, a service that lets applications download and install data from the Internet with one click.
 Also introduced are GStreamer, QuickTime 7, and DirectShow 9 Phonon backends.
 Plasma improvements include support for Qt 4 widgets and WebKit integration – allowing many Apple Dashboard widgets to be displayed.
-There will also be ports of some applications to Windows and Mac OS X.
+There were also ports of some applications to Windows and Mac OS X.